System Administration

 Intercompany transactions

-If you operate more than one company in Jobpac, you can post transactions across different WorkIDs by using the intercompany functionality.
+If you operate more than one company in Jobpac, you can post transactions across different WorkIDs using the intercompany functionality.
+Examples include:

 When you do this, Jobpac automatically creates the required intercompany entries based on the intercompany setup.
-This helps you keep each company’s ledgers balanced while still allowing cross company costing.
+This keeps each company's ledgers balanced while still allowing cross-company costing.

 Centralising creditors and debtors